rhtsid18-dev/great-knowledge-resources/README.md

 ----------

+### Self Management: -

+- [This](https://courses.ankurwarikoo.com/) is a great course on time management and beating procrastination by Ankur Warikoo.

 ### DEVOPS: -

 - [This](https://www.youtube.com/watch?v=eB0nUzAI7M8) is a short video on GitHub actions from one of my ( Or Rather possibly my most ) favorite youtubers, Fireship.